Analyzing and Designing Filters with the Ti-84 plus (CE)

-A method is shown to design electrical filters.
-Very useful for Electrical Engineering.
-As an example, we take a low pass filter consisting of a resistor of 1000 Ohm and a capacitor of 4,7 nF =0.00471uF.
-See the scheme.
+A method is demonstrated to analyze and design electrical filters, providing a valuable tool for Electrical Engineers.
+As an example, a low pass filter, consisting of a resistor of 1000 Ohm and a capacitor of 4,7 nF =0.00471uF is taken .
+See the schematic

 A bandwidth of 1000Hz and a resistor of 1000 Ohm results in a capacitor of 15.87nF

 First order high-pass filter (example 2)

 By employing the same method, a high-pass filter can be designed by swapping the positions of the capacitor and resistor.
 Refer to the attached electrical diagram for a visual representation.
 The complex transfer function of this filter can be expressed as: Vout/Vin = (i2πXR1C1) / (1 + i2πXR1C1), where X represents the frequency (Hz) of the input voltage.
 The value of R is stored in memory R, and the value of C is stored in memory C

 The Input and the Window properties are shown alongside the plotted results.
 As expected for high frequencies, the gain is close to unity (-0.11dB = 0.987 @ 200kHz) and diminishes at low frequencies (-10.96dB= 0.28 @ 10kHz).
 The -3dB gain occurs at 33.9kHz.